Warnings for Hysingla ER

 Infertility

-Chronic use of opioids may cause reduced fertility in females and males of reproductive potential.
-It is not known whether these effects on fertility are reversible [see ADVERSE REACTIONS].
+Use of opioids for an extended period of time may cause reduced fertility in females and males of reproductive potential.
+It is not known whether these effects on fertility are reversible [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Nonclinical Toxicology].

 Pediatric Use